ablomm/ablomm-cpu/docs/setup.md

 To build the application, you must have installed the following:
 - [Rust](https://www.rust-lang.org/)
-- Either [Verilator](https://www.veripool.org/verilator/) and/or [Icarus Verilog](https://steveicarus.github.io/iverilog/) (I recommend Verilator, as it is much faster)
+- [Verilator](https://www.veripool.org/verilator/) and/or [Icarus Verilog](https://steveicarus.github.io/iverilog/) (I recommend Verilator, as it is much faster)
-- Bash (to use the scripts, otherwise you will need to run the commands / write scripts manually for your shell)
+- [Bash](https://www.gnu.org/software/bash/) (to use the provided scripts, otherwise you will need to run the commands / write scripts manually for your shell)
-  - For Windows, you can get Bash through [Mingw](https://www.mingw-w64.org/)
+  - For Windows, you can get Bash through [Mingw](https://www.mingw-w64.org/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/)
+> [!WARNING]
+> For Windows, I highly recommend to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/), as this project was built and verified for Linux first.
+You may have problems trying to run it on bare Windows.

 Included in the repo is a [script to build everything](../scripts/build_all.sh).